Dear Brigitte: Production

 Filming started April 1964.
 It was one of the first movies made at the recently re-opened 20th Century-Fox studios.

 Billy Mumy was cast on the recommendation of James Stewart's wife Gloria Stewart, who taught a Sunday School class that Mumy attended.

 Johnson later said, "Henry [Koster] was an old-fashioned fellow, and if it hadn't have been for the fact that Jimmie [sic] Stewart was the leading man in the pictures, he would have expired much earlier than he did.
 I'm afraid he's through now, you know.
 But I've seen him, and there's nothing sadder than these old directors who disappear and don't get jobs.
 In the old days, a fellow wrote a script, they hired a director.
 Now, quite often, unless they can get somebody like Willie Wyler or Billy Wilder or somebody like that, the writer directs it.
 This all goes to prove, to me anyway, that the old-time directors, were a real collection of frauds."

 The film was the sixth straight acting role for Fabian since he quit singing.
 He had previously appeared in Mr. Hobbs Takes a Vacation.
 He had never been to the races before being cast, so he researched his role by going to the races and developing a betting system.

 There was some doubt that Bardot would appear in the film, but she relented and her scenes were shot in three days in Paris.

 Reception

 According to Fox records, the film needed to earn $4,500,000 in revenues to break even, but made $2,920,000, meaning it made a loss.

+FilmInk described Bardot's appearance as "the highlight of an unfunny movie."